Documentation forAccess Rights Manager

 auditpol /set /subcategory:{0CCE923A-69AE-11D9-BED3-505054503030} /success:enable

-Configure audit policies for DCs on Server 2008 R2 or higher
+Configure audit policies for DCs running Windows Server 2008 R2 or higher

-You can use the group policy editor to manage audit policy on server 2008 R2 or higher.
-This means you only need to implement the policy once rather than having to repeat it for every DC.
+You can use the group policy editor to manage audit policy on Windows Server 2008 R2 or higher.
+You only need to implement the policy once, rather than having to repeat it for every domain controller

-Please note that the activation of audit policy may be delayed on the domain controllers (DCs) depending on your replication interval.
+Activating the audit policy may be delayed on the domain controllers, depending on your replication interval.

 gpmc.msc